Neptune Blog

 Learning curves can help in determining if a model is on the correct learning trajectory of achieving the bias-variance tradeoff.
 It also provides a basis for comparing different machine learning models – a model with stable learning curves across both training and validation sets is likely going to perform well over a longer period on unseen data.

 Bias is the assumption used by machine learning models to make the learning process easier.
 Variance is the measure of how much the estimated target variable will change with a change in training data.
+In other words, it measures the sensitivity of the model to variations in the training set.
 The ultimate goal is to reduce both bias and variance to a minimum – a state of high stability with few assumptions.

 Bias and variance are indirectly proportional to each other, and the only way to reach a minimum point for both is at the intersection point.
 One way to understand if a model has achieved a significant level of trade-off is to see if its performance across training and testing datasets is nearly similar.

 The best way to track the progress of model training is to use learning curves.
-These curves help to identify the optimal combinations of hyperparameters and assists massively in model selection and model evaluation.
-Typically, a learning curve is a way to track the learning or improvement in model performance on the y-axis and the time or experience on the x-axis.
+These curves help to identify the optimal combinations of hyperparameters and assist massively in model selection and model evaluation.
+Typically, a learning curve is a way to track the learning or improvement in model performance on the y-axis and the time step on the x-axis.

 The two most popular learning curves are: